Saturday, December 21, 2024

 SELECT *

-INTO Next_Product
+INTO audit_orders

 However, indexes, constraints, and triggers aren’t transferred through SELECT INTO.
 If you need them in a new table, you should add them separately.

-CREATE TABLE if not exists
+CREATE TABLE if it does not exist

 Before creating a new table in a database, checking whether such a table already exists would be helpful.
-And here the issue is: Microsoft SQL Server does not support the “if not exists” function in the CREATE TABLE queries.
+And here the issue is: Microsoft SQL Server does not support the IF NOT EXISTS function in the CREATE TABLE queries.
 Should the database contain the same table, the command to create a new one with the same name will fail.

 IF OBJECT_ID(N'table_name', N'U') IS NULL